rainloreley/Spica-iOS/README.md

 Spica uses Cocoapods.
 The `Pods/` directory is not under source control so you need to install the pods first.

+Note: If you want to build the latest stable version of Spica, please checkout to the `stable` branch before building

 1. Make sure you have Cocoapods installed (`pod --version`)